Affiliate disclosure: This post contains booking links. If you use them we earn a small commission at no cost to you.

 4. Package transfer (TUI, Jet2, etc.)

-If you booked a package holiday, your transfer is almost certainly included.
+On a package holiday, your transfer is almost certainly included.
 Wait for your rep in the arrivals hall — they hold branded signs.

 5. Hotel shuttle